Adige River to Verona Cycling Holiday

 31 miles/50 kms

 An early start today, as you are picked up and transferred by van with your bikes to the top of the Resia Pass at the end of the Venosta Valley.
-The scenic journey takes about 1 hour 45 minutes and you disembark in the village of Resia (1500m) which enjoys a stunning location at the northern end of Resia Lake, surrounded by picturesque alpine meadows and granite peaks.
-The lake is actually artificial and was created just after World War II immersing some local villages.
+The scenic journey takes about two and a half hours and you disembark in the village of Resia which enjoys a stunning location at the northern end of Resia Lake.
+The lake is actually artificial and was created just after World War II immersing a small village.
 Today’s ride really is special as you’ll be pedalling along a peaceful cycle path beside the babbling Adige River, enjoying jaw-dropping alpine vistas all the way.
 Because you’ve started at the top of the pass, the cycling is predominantly downhill and in our opinion leisure cycling really doesn’t get much better than this.
 The gorgeous natural scenery is interrupted only by charming alpine villages such as Burgusio, Malles and Glorenza.
 All too soon, you arrive at your overnight stop in the pretty little town of Silandro.

 Day 3 : Silandro – Merano